 Overview

-View the following article for instructions on how to create an .htaccess file on your web server:
+See this article for instructions on how to create an .htaccess file on your web server.

 If the file already exists, view the following articles for instructions on how to update it (depending on if you're using an FTP client or SSH):

-- Once connected, upload (or create) a text file named .htaccess (with no extension).
+- Upload (or create) a text file named .htaccess (with no extension).

-- Add the following content to this .htaccess file:
+- Add the following content to the .htaccess file:

 RewriteEngine on RewriteBase /

-The following example provides an alternative method of transparently redirecting.
-It works with any subdomain (including root/naked domains) and only transparently redirects a root request, while allowing directly requested subdirectories like example.com/other to be accessed.
+This example only redirects a root request (example.com) while allowing directly requested subdirectories like example.com/subdir to be accessed.

 RewriteEngine on RewriteCond %{HTTP_HOST} example\.com [NC] RewriteCond %{REQUEST_URI} ^/$ RewriteRule ^(.*)$ /blog/$1 [L]